aerospike-examples/aerospike-timeseries-demo/README.md

 -t,--ticker <arg>   Ticker (default: AAPL,IBM,ORCL,MSFT,CSCO)
 ```
 ###Output
-Daily summary information (Maximum Price, corresponding time of the day, Mimimum Price and corresponding time of the day) of all the stocks for the period.
+Daily summary information (Maximum Price, corresponding time of the day, Mimimum Price and corresponding time of the day) of all the stocks for the period:

+Overall summary information for each stock across the time period that includes average value of the stock, Starting Price, Ending Price, Maximum Price and the Mimimum Price for the period:

+Top-Performing Stocks in the period based on stock ticker and period requested (if less than 5 stocks are being analysed, then only the best- and worst-performing stocks are displayed):

 ```bash
 ****************************************